TheDataScienceLabs/DSLab_Probability/book/intro.md

 For more information regarding this and the other available Data Science Labs, visit the following link: https://engineering.purdue.edu/~mboutin/Data_Science_labs.html

-Contact Professor Boutin at mboutin@purdue.edu if you have any more questions regarding this course.
+If you have any further questions about this course, feel free to contact Professor Boutin at mboutin@purdue.edu.

 <br>

 ## How to Get Started